 It was in February 1992 that we established our presence in Ukraine and Russia, which has grown to a total of nearly 800 employees today.
 "During these 30 years, we have achieved many milestones together in the interest of health, for the benefit of patients, and in the interest of life.
 Our Ukrainian as well as Russian colleagues have become integral members of the Boehringer Ingelheim family,” Hubertus von Baumbach continued.
 "Our thoughts are with them, as well as the many people who simply want to live in peace.
 On behalf of my colleagues, my deepest sympathies are with them all.”

-“We have decided to make a donation of EUR 2.5 million* to charitable organizations providing humanitarian support to Ukraine and its citizens.”
+“We have decided to make a donation of EUR 2.5 million* to charitable organisations providing humanitarian support to Ukraine and its citizens.”

 Many Boehringer Ingelheim colleagues are working to ensure the safety and well-being of their employees and their families in any way possible.
 They are in close contact with their Ukrainian colleagues.
 At the same time, they are seeking to limit the impact of the conflict on the supply of medicines to patients for humanitarian reasons across both countries.
 “We would like to thank all who have worked tirelessly during the past days to provide help wherever help can be provided.”
 Hubertus von Baumbach promises: “We will do everything to help our impacted colleagues, their families and communities.”

-* The donation will be distributed to the following charitable organizations:
+* The donation will be distributed to the following charitable organisations: